hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_assignment.html.markdown

 The following attributes are exported:

-* `id` - the fully qualified resource ID of the Lighthouse Assignment.
+* `id` - the fully qualified ID of the Lighthouse Assignment.

 ## Timeouts